The U.S. Once Had A Ban On Assault Weapons — Why Did It Expire?

 Both sides of the debate claim vindication in subsequent research.
 Comparing the various studies is difficult because they use different definitions of "assault weapon" and mass shooting.

-One thing is clear: Assault weapons like those once restricted by the ban were used in the most memorable events that have defined the current era of random massacre, including at Sandy Hook in 2012, Marjory Stoneman Douglas High School in Parkland, Fla. in 2018 — and this month in Texas and Ohio.
+One thing is clear: Assault weapons like those once restricted by the ban were used in the most memorable events that have defined the current era of random massacre, including at Sandy Hook in 2012, Marjory Stoneman Douglas High School in Parkland, Fla., in 2018 — and this month in Texas and Ohio.

 They are the emblem of the nation's soul sickness over these tragedies.